econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 ---

 - [ ] MNW: careful readthrough for typos, etc
-      - Note that %% is not a valid marker for a comment in markdown.
-	  - Either remove any such items or replace them as proper markdown comments
-- [ ] MNW: in the results section, describe the WGB results as per our discussions:
-  - There is a value of $a$ at which the motive becomes 'active'
-  - Another value answers the question
-    - 'when my bequest motive is active and I get another dollar of income, how much do I consume vs how much do I direct toward my bequest'
-    - Do not mention the value of $\alpha$ in the text at all
-- [ ] MNW: Try to set up the necessary apparatus so the code can run via a binder link
 - [ ] AL:Remove intercept from TRP WIUF
   - we don't use it and it is confusing
 - [ ] AL: Make an "issue" in HARK that we should import Mateo's description of medical expenses